 Scrubbing Floors

-Alternatively, you could do a modified plank: while on all fours, lift your knees and transfer your weight to your hands and toes.
-Do this a few times for one minute or however long you can sustain it whenever you scrub floors.
-If you feel some discomfort afterward, help your body recover by using Better Bath Better Body’s Athlete Bath Soak.
+Alternatively, try a modified plank: while on all fours, lift your knees and shift your weight onto your hands and toes.
+Repeat this for one minute or as long as you can manage each time you scrub floors.

 Folding The Laundry

-Although this is not much of an exercise, it does get the arms moving.
-You could turn this simple chore into an exercise by placing your laundry basket on the floor and doing squats when you pick up each item to be folded.
+While it may not seem like much of an exercise, folding laundry can get your arms moving.
+Transform this simple chore into a workout by placing your laundry basket on the floor and doing squats each time you pick up an item to fold.

 Washing The Dishes